 Conviction of a theft offense could change your life forever.
 You may face jail time and heavy fines, not to mention a criminal record and a damaged reputation that affects your relationships and your employment opportunities from now on.
 Take action immediately if you’ve been arrested for a theft crime – call The Law Offices of Kyle K. Shaw.

-Allen criminal defense attorney Kyle Shaw has been in practice for 18 years and has dedicated nearly his entire practice to criminal law.
+Collin County criminal defense attorney Kyle Shaw has been in practice for 18 years and has dedicated nearly his entire practice to criminal law.
 He knows how unnerving and stressful it is to face charges and his firm exists to give you peace of mind.
 Mr. Shaw will work with you himself every step of the way and use his extensive knowledge and experience to get your charges reduced or your case dismissed.
 Call now for a consultation!

 Texas Penal Code Title 7, Sec.
 31.03 defines “theft” as “unlawfully appropriating property with intent to deprive the owner of property.”
 The exact theft offense varies depending on what was stolen, the value of the stolen property, and the way in which it was appropriated.